SutekhVRC/VibeCheck/docs/AvatarSetup.md

 4. Scale and move the prefab as needed.
 Keep in mind, the center of the sphere will be the maximum float value / motor speed.
 5. If you are setting it up for a penetrator, you will want to put the center of the Contact sphere at the base of the penetrator.
 6. If you are setting it up for an oriface just adjust it inside the orifice where you want it.
+7. Put the 'vibecheck/simple/out' parameter in the VibeCheck application.

 ## Constant to float conversion (Constant)